Building a Bigger Jail Won’t Fix Your Criminal Justice System—Just Ask Charleston

 By: Kristy Danford

-Community Engagement Featured Jurisdictions Jail Populations July 12, 2017
+Community Engagement Incarceration Trends July 12, 2017

 As the project director of Charleston County’s Criminal Justice Coordinating Council (CJCC), I know firsthand the challenges counties face in improving their criminal justice systems and changing jail use.
 I also know the opportunities CJCCs present in building coalitions of government and community leaders to tackle these problems head-on.
 Thanks to our involvement in the Safety and Justice Challenge (SJC), Charleston’s CJCC is a success story—and an example—on building and maintaining momentum for reform.